This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 COMPLETION: constinit

-As you can see, the result is the completion of four C++ keywords, with no errors or warnings.
+It can be seen that the result is the completion of four C++ keywords, without any errors or warnings.

-Yes, that’s the entire process.
-It sounds quite simple, doesn’t it?
-Indeed, the logic for traversing the AST is quite clear.
-However, there are many corner cases to consider, and it will take time to implement features
+Well, that’s the whole process.
+Doesn’t it sound quite simple?
+Indeed, the logic for traversing the AST in this part is quite clear.
+It’s just that there are many corner cases to consider; it simply requires gradually investing time to implement features and then iteratively fixing bugs.